-Here's how it works: the Kinects are able to trace the motions of the performer in real time, which they do in light speed before relaying them to a Surface Book controlled by the VJ.
-Using popular software called Resolume in unison, the VJ is then able to manipulate that information with stupefying kaleidoscopic effects and display it on the LED screens for all to see.
+Here's how it works.
+The Kinects are able to trace the motions of the performer in real time, which they do in light speed before relaying them to a Surface Book, which is controlled by the VJ.
+Using popular software called Resolume in unison, the VJ is then able to manipulate that information with stupefying, kaleidoscopic effects and display it on the LED screens for all to see.
 The VJ, Alison explains, is just as instrumental in the process as she is.

 EM: It's always tough to take a vision and actually translate it into a real, tangible visual.
 How did you go about that process with your creative team?

 AW: I work very closely with my VR guy Alex, and we're very in sync now because we've been working so long together.
 We kind of read each other's minds now.
 He VJ's as hard as I DJ, like he's in the back really feeling it from his end.
 I think a lot of people forget that a show is not just about the artist.
 There are so many people that are just as important.

 "Simplicity" is not a word used much when describing the setup of a professional DJ performance.
 They can become very convoluted and oftentimes delay a set, throwing off the flow of an entire show or festival schedule.
 In a joint effort with SuperUber, a globally renowned creative studio, Microsoft set out to establish a more portable system that enables artists to offer their fans dazzling visuals without having to transport and lug tons of hardware from show to show.

 "It's really interesting to think how this could open up opportunities for artists to have a system that's portable and scalable," said Amy Sorokas, Strategic Partnerships Director of Microsoft Brand Studios.
 "Alex said earlier today that he could fit it in his backpack."